euc-dev/ws1-sdk-intelligence/docs/Apple/ios-apm.md

 Whenever an app makes a network call, Omnissa Intelligence SDK monitors and captures certain information automatically.
 You can optionally configure filtering and location details.
 For an introduction, see [Network Insights Overview](../../dev-centre/ws1-intel/core-capabilities.md#network-insights-overview).

+>!!!Note
+>	Async/Await URLSession APIs Are Not Supported
+>
+>	**Swift async/await URLSession APIs are not automatically captured by the SDK.** Log async/await requests manually via `logNetworkRequest`.

 Omnissa Intelligence SDK ***automatically*** monitors the performance of network requests formed via the following APIs:

 - all iOS versions